 Reputation.
-A genuinely good local plumber won’t want their reputation tarnished, and with sites like Rated People and Checkatrade it’s easier than ever for customers to make their displeasure known.
-That’s not to say big companies will be less likely to offer good service, but a bad review for a big company usually has less impact than for a local plumber.
+A genuinely good local plumber won’t want their reputation tarnished, and with sites like Rated People and Checkatrade it’s easier than ever for customers to make their dissatisfaction known.
+That’s not to say bigger companies will be less likely to offer a good service, but a bad review for a big company usually has less impact than for a local plumber.

 Supporting local business.
-This is more of a personal point, but when you choose a local plumber you’re supporting local business, which is usually good for your town or city.
+This is more of a personal point, but you might feel choosing a local plumber and supporting their business is beneficial for your town or city.

-But there are reasons why a national company could be best:
+But there are also reasons why a national company might be a better option for you:

 Speed.
-Because national companies employ lots of people you might find they are quicker to get to you, whether you have an emergency situation or not.
+National companies employ lots of people, so you might find they're quicker to get to you, whether you have an emergency situation or not.

 Less risk.
-Calling on a big national chain means the risk of getting a dodgy plumber is reduced, because the brand is more likely to have a stringent hiring and training process.
-Big plumbing companies will be members of professional organisations and keep their staff qualified.
+Calling on a big national chain means the risk of getting a unqualified plumber is reduced, because the brand is more likely to have a stringent hiring and training process, and actively keep their staff qualified.

 Professional dispute resolution.
-While good local plumbers will take great pride in getting every job done as well as possible, should something go wrong, you might find dealing with a big company easier.They will have dedicated customer service representatives, which means you have less of the awkward calls and voicemails.
-But don’t forget that sometimes dealing with a big company can mean that issues take longer to resolve.
+While good local plumbers will take great pride in getting every job done as well as possible, you might find dealing with a bigger company easier should something go wrong.
+Having dedicated customer service representatives can help remove those awkward face to face conversations when you're trying to sort an issue directly.
+That said, it can also mean some disputes take longer to resolve.